 Energy

-The peace agreement lowers the price of oil and makes the stock markets rise
+The peace agreement lowers the price of oil and the Ibex marks a historic record

-The Spanish government extends by one year the control of oil companies' prices
+The Spanish government extends the control of oil company prices for one year

 A Royal Oman Police Coast Guard patrol boat inspects the area as traffic is reduced in the Strait of Hormuz.